 - Your provider will tell you how to prevent infections spread through sexual contact.
 These are called sexually transmitted infections (STIs).

 - Your provider will ask you questions about alcohol and tobacco and may ask you about depression.

 - The ACS recommends a skin exam as part of a periodic exam by your provider, if it is indicated.

 - The USPSTF does not recommend for or against performing a skin self-exam.

-- You should be screened for colon cancer only if you have a strong family history of colon cancer or polyps, or if you have had inflammatory bowel disease or polyps yourself.
+- You should talk with your provider concerning colon cancer screening if you have a strong family history of colon cancer or polyps, or if you have had inflammatory bowel disease or polyps yourself.

 - Routine bone density screening of women under 40 is not recommended.

 Advisory committee on immunization practices recommended immunization schedule for adults aged 19 years or older--United States, 2015.
 Kim DK, Bridges CB, Harriman KH; Centers for Disease Control and Prevention (CDC); Advisory Committee on Immunization Practices (ACIP); ACIP Adult Immunization Work Group.
 MMWR Morb Mortal Wkly Rep. 2015 Feb 6;64(4):91-2.
 PMID: 25654609 www.ncbi.nlm.nih.gov/pubmed/25654609.

 American College of Obstetricians and Gynecologists.
 Committee opinion no. 463: Cervical cancer in adolescents: screening, evaluation, and management.
 Obstet Gynecol.
 2010;116:469-72.
 PMID: 20664421 www.ncbi.nlm.nih.gov/pubmed/20664421.